ycm-core/YouCompleteMe/README.md

     let g:ycm_filetype_specific_completion_to_disable = {}

+### The `g:ycm_register_as_syntastic_checker` option

+When set, this option makes YCM register itself as the Syntastic checker for the `c`, `cpp`, `objc` and `objcpp` filetypes.
+This enables the YCM-Syntastic integration.

+If you're using YCM's identifier completer in C-family languages but cannot use the clang-based semantic completer for those languages _and_ want to use the GCC Syntastic checkers, unset this option.

+Don't unset this option unless you're sure you know what you're doing.

+Default: `1`

+    let g:ycm_register_as_syntastic_checker = 1

 ### The `g:ycm_allow_changing_updatetime` option

 When this option is set to `1`, YCM will change the `updatetime` Vim option to